RanjithNair/RanjithNair.github.io/_posts/2018-01-30-Oauth-Express.md

 The basic steps involved in Oauth are :-

 - Register an application for the service you intend to use within their website.
-In this example, we would be using Linkedin as an example.
+In this example, we would be using Github as an example.
 Give an appropriate app name and provide the Authorization callback URL as `http://localhost:3001/connect/github/callback`.
 We will get back to this later.
 - Users from your app are redirected to request their GitHub identity.
 - Users are redirected back to your site by GitHub with the access token.
 - Your app accesses the API with the user's access token.